9fots/fruitsofthespirit/_posts/2014-06-14-walking-the-talk.markdown

 Here's one example.

 My son received an iPad for his birthday.
-The parental controls are sneaky, not straight forward as I thought.
+The parental controls are not straight forward as I thought.
 As a result he wound up with $116 of "in-app" purchases on my credit card.

 I wasn't upset in the least.
 I just treated it as a cue to manifest Love.
 I explained to him that it was partly my fault that he was able to do it.
 Did he realize what was happening?
 I didn't because iTunes doesn't send notification nor receipt until a day or 2 after any transaction.